shaunday/ToDos/Action Items.md

 ## Notes and Reminders

 * Track and simulate connection drops, reconnect logic, slow DB writes, and queue overflow
-* Be aware SignalR doesn’t guarantee message delivery, handle edge cases

 nice to have:
 show item editing when filter and its not on
 On permanent disconnect, prompt UI to notify the user or retry manually.
-Log thread blocking or starvation events to simulate server pressure?
+Log thread blocking or starvation events to simulate server pressure can add cancellation tokens or timeout policies to retry/wait delays for signalR client